 To make matters worse, black males are approaching a high school drop out rate of 50 percent.
 Not having basic education and a needed skill in an economy in the midst of a major correction increases the chance of unemployment.
 Currently, those with no high school diplomas are experiencing a 12.6 percent unemployment rate.
 Those with a high school diploma or college degree see rates at 8.3 percent and 4.1 percent, respectively.

 Such figures have human faces.
-The experience of twenty-one year-old Jimmie Jackson is a good example of the struggles many black men without employable skills currently confront.
-Even with a high school diploma, Jackson hasn’t worked in three years and has no real job experience other than as a teenager in retail and fast-food industries.
+The experience of 21-year-old Jimmie Jackson is a good example of the struggles many black men without employable skills currently confront.
+Even with a high school diploma, Jackson hasn’t worked in three years and has no real job experience other than as a teenager in retail and fast food industries.
 To make matters worse, Jackson lives in Michigan, which suffers from the highest seasonally adjusted unemployment rate in America at 12.6 percent.

 The bleak stories behind these unemployment numbers remind us of the hard consequences of remaining in low-skill sectors for too long, the importance of graduating from high school, and the importance of continuing education afterward.
 One’s chances of contributing to the common good are enhanced by pursuing such education.
 Encouraging success in this area depends in large measure on cultivating a virtuous culture of self-betterment, an aim frustrated by government welfare.